 What is a Black Mouth Cur a mix of?

 The origins of the Black Mouth Cur are not entirely clear.
 It is likely that they are a mix of the English Mastiff, which came to America on the Mayflower, and smaller mixed breed dogs that were already here.
-They were created to be scrappy, multi-purpose dogs, lineage was not as important as utility, so very few records were kept of their early development.
+As they were created to be scrappy, multi-purpose dogs, lineage was not as important as utility, so very few records were kept of their early development.

 Is a Black Mouth Cur a Pitbull?